SysKitTeam/docs-point/get-to-know-syskit-point/navigate-through-syskit-point.md

 description: This article describes how to navigate SysKit Point when starting the application for the first time.
 ---

-# SysKit Point Quick Start Guide
+# Navigate Through SysKit Point

 ## SysKit Point Web App URL